 This scene comes after a highly tense few chapters in which the Trunchbull teaches Matilda’s class, torturing her way through the pupils, making our hero hot behind the eyes.
 She finally expels her backed up brain power, toppling a newt filled glass of water all over the headmonster’s enormous bosom.

-The walk back to Miss Honey's should be a chance for Matilda to talk about her new found powers.
-Instead we find out some secrets about Miss Honey who, it turns out, lives in penury in a tiny red-brick farm labourers cottage.
-There's a fairy tale connection that Dahl makes explicit here.
+The walk to Miss Honey’s cottage should be a chance for Matilda to talk about her new found powers.
+Instead we find out some secrets about Miss Honey who lives in penury in a tiny red-brick farm labourers cottage.
+There’s a fairy tale connection that Dahl makes explicit here.

 ‘Matilda hung back.
 She was a bit frightened of this place now.
 It seemed so unreal and remote and fantastic and so totally away from this earth.
 It was like an illustration in Grimm or Hans Andersen.
 It was the house where the poor woodcutter lived with Hansel and Gretel and where Red Riding Hood’s grandmother lived and it was also the house off the Seven Dwarfs and the Three Bears and all the rest of them.
 It was straight out of a fairy-tale.’

 It’s interesting to see Dahl make that parallel, and you have to wonder whether at this late stage in his career he realised that his own work would have the same longevity as Grimm and Andersen?
 Perhaps not.